 To see how well you use your time, keep a daily log in 15minute increments for a week.
 The log doesn't have to be elaborate.
-A man who dares to waste one hour of life has not discovered the value of life. ~ Charles Darwin
+You can create your own print the Daily Log (www.dreamjobcoaching.com/DailyLog.pdf) on the Dream Job A man who dares to waste one hour of life has not discovered the value of life.

+~ Charles Darwin